GendryC/aegis/README.md

-# ρægis - security system
+# agis - security system
-# Rho Aegis is a seccurity system
+# Aegis is a seccurity system
 *